GVenters/TechnicalFolderTemplate/QualityManual/QualityManual.md

 *    Assets, inventories and property management
 *    Role descriptions and qualifications

-1.2	Standards Compliance
+## 1.2	Standards Compliance

 Depending on the service, several standards may be relevant to the design, implementation and operation of the service.
 Key examples are listed below, the actual standards considered will be listed in the conformance statement of the service.

-Standard 	Title
-BS EN ISO 13485:2004	Medical Devices, Quality Management System, Particular Requirements for Regulatory Purposes

 BS EN ISO 62304:2006	Medical Device Software — Software Life-cycle Processes